EdwinKestler/SmartLocker_client/README.md

 # SmartLocker BLE Client

+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

 A Python application that connects to a SmartLocker BLE device (ESP32), subscribes to notifications, and handles the locker access workflow.

 ## Overview